alpha-unito/Model-Agnostic-FL/README.md

 This work is currently under review at the [29th International European Conference on Parallel and Distributed Computing](https://2023.euro-par.org).
 The paper's citation and link will be provided as soon as they became available.

-A pre-print version of the paper is available on [arXiv](https://arxiv.org/abs/2303.04906).
+A pre-print version of this software's paper is available on [arXiv](https://arxiv.org/abs/2303.04906).

 ## Contacts

 This software is developed and maintained by [Gianluca Mittone](https://alpha.di.unito.it/gianluca-mittone/) (gianluca.mittone@unito.it).

-This software offers the possibility to experiment with basic Distributed Bagging and the Distributed Boosting method called AdaBoost.F developed by Polato et al.

-[Polato, Mirko, Roberto Esposito, and Marco Aldinucci.
-"Boosting the federation: Cross-silo federated learning without gradient descent."
-2022 International Joint Conference on Neural Networks (IJCNN).
-IEEE, 2022.]